 Your firm’s compliance professionals may be able to share sourcing standards specific to your firm or their interpretation of the relevant SEC and other regulations.

 You can save time on your interactions with compliance if you always source your key statistics and other information from outside sources.
-When I draft commentary for my clients, I usually footnote the sources of any statistics or interesting facts that I dig up, even in those footnotes aren’t necessary in the final, published product.
+When I draft commentary for my clients, I usually footnote the sources of any statistics or interesting facts that I dig up, even if those footnotes aren’t necessary in the final, published product.
 This makes it easy for my clients to respond to sourcing-related challenges from compliance.

 Compliance isn’t the only company function that may have opinions on your sourcing.
 Your marketing or editorial professionals may have a style guide or other standards that apply to your sourcing.